jakobbeckmann/dphpc-project/Output/output_readme.txt

 #                                          #
 ############################################

-This file exists such that everyone has an empty output folder to store their results in.
+-> Files in this folder will NOT be tracked by git <-

-Files in this folder will NOT be tracked by git.
+This folder contains the output directories for the param grid runs you run locally on your machine.